MaxPiLab/handson-iot-raspberrypi/doc/introducttion_to_rpi.md

 ### Motivation

-The Raspberry Pi was created in Febuary 2012 by the Raspberry Pi Foundation, Oringially setup to promote and teach basic computer science in schools and colleges around the UK.
+The Raspberry Pi was created in February 2012 by the Raspberry Pi Foundation, Oringinally setup to promote and teach basic computer science in schools and colleges around the UK.

 The products were so popular due to their **low cost**,**efficiency** and durable which made them easy to modify and crate projects on.
-The device ran on **Linux**, a popular OS for developers, due to it being open-source.
+The device run on **Linux**, a popular OS for developers, due to it being open-source.

 ### Where does the name Raspberry Pi come from?